-In the event of a loss on a sale, the loss amount corresponding to the respective applicable partial exemption is not deductible at investor level.
+In the event of a loss on a sale, the loss amount corresponding to the respective applicable partialexemption rate is not tax deductible at investor level.

 If the fund does not meet the tax prerequisites for either an equity fund or a balanced fund, no partial exemption is applicable to the capital gains.